phrxmd/container/README.md

     single object without overhangs.
   - `"walls"`: generates a hollow container with walls placed on the inside (see "Architectural features" below).
-  - `"test"`: generates a tanktainer with a single tank on the inside.
+  - `"tank"`: generates a tanktainer with a single tank on the inside.
     Most useful with the walls set to `"none"`.

 ## Assembly